 Try it yourself some day.
 Go to a park at dawn, find a nice spot, and make an adventure of your practice.

 The more you do this, the more you’ll make an adventure out of life itself.

 What about you?
 Do you ever go on adventures like this?Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
-As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+As the director of Flowing Zen, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.